linode/apl-docs/docs/get-started/labs/create-repos.md

 The `otomi-admin` account is unable to login with OpenID, this account needs to login with the user/password login form.
 :::

-In the labs we'll be using a Team called `labs` and a user called `labs-user`.
+In the labs we'll be using a Team called `labs` and a user called `labs-user@example.com`.

 ## Using a Git client